day8/lein-git-inject/README.md

 ***First***, it will construct a `version` value from the ambient git context using the two "construction rules" above.

-***Second***, it will preform a search and replace on the `EDN` in the `defproject`.
+***Second***, it will perform a search and replace on the `EDN` in the `defproject`.
 It searches for four special strings - referred to as `substitution keys` - and, when it finds one of them, it replaces that key with the associated value from the build context.
-In particular, it replaces any occurance of the substitution key `"lein-git-inject/version"` with the `version` constructed in step 1.
+In particular, it replaces any occurrence of the substitution key `"lein-git-inject/version"` with the `version` constructed in step 1.

 ***Third***, if you are compiling using a tool like shadow-clj, you can use the